 Accounting for business activities, general ledger, special journals, accounts receivable, cash control, depreciation, inventories, and other aspects.
 Same as ACCT 1, but includes computer applications for accounting partnerships and corporations.
 Not open for credit to student with credit in ACCT 1.
-Prerequisite: ACCT 10 with a grade of "C" or better; BCA 15R and/or BCA 33AR or equivalent; or qualifying score on mathematics part of Placement Examination.
+Prerequisite: ACCT 10A with a grade of "C" or better OR achieve a math placement score of at least 2004 (Math-111 level); AND BCA 15R or BCA 33AR or equivalent.
 (LM)

-ACCT 2-Principles of Accounting-Managerial (4 units) (CAN BUS 4) CSU/UC UC-Unit Limit
+ACCT 2-Principles of Accounting-Managerial

-Emphasizes accounting principles and tools used by management in the decision-making process, including management accounting, budgetary techniques, cost flow procedures, financial statements, management reporting procedures, computer applications in accounting.
+(4 units) (CAN BUS 4) CSU/UC UC-Unit Limit Emphasizes accounting principles and tools used by management in the decision-making process, including management accounting, budgetary techniques, cost flow procedures, financial statements and management reporting procedures.
+Same as Acct 2L, but does not include computer applications for accounting partnership and corporations.
 Not open for credit to student with credit in ACCT 2L.
+Prerequisite: ACCT 1 or 1L with a grade of "C" or better.
+(LM)